 Better Hearing Blog

+Early diagnosis of an acoustic neuroma may help keep the tumor from growing large enough to cause serious consequences, such as total hearing loss or a life-threatening buildup of fluid within your skull.
 BETTER HEARING CENTER offers an array of affordable hearing aid options to meet every budget, cosmetic, and hearing loss need.
-Our certified hearing aid specialists use a personalized approach in recommending hearing aid options to best meet every patient’s preferences.
-To schedule a hearing assessment, please call us today.
 We’re excited to assist you in making decisions about your hearing health at New Hampshire’s premier hearing care provider.